What Do The Numbers On A Chainsaw Bar Mean?

 - The next important number on the bar would determine the gauge size of the chain.

-- The chains come with various gauge sizes but one of the most commonly used have a gauge size of 0.50.
+- The chains come with various gauge sizes but one of the most commonly used as a gauge size of 0.50.

 - Sometimes the type of the chain is also mentioned on the bar and the gauge size is written next to the pitch size.